tbensky/ProjectClock/readme.md

 ![escape_anchor](https://github.com/tbensky/ProjectClock/blob/main/Pics/escape_and_anchor.png)

 We 3d printed these with PLA (STL files for them are in the STL folder), but they can be CNCed as well (see .dwg file in the Cad folder).
-If CNCed, they should be cut on 1/4" thick wood (or acrylic) with a 1/8" endmill.
+If CNCed, they should be cut on 1/4" thick stock.
+We've used wood, acrylic and Delrin.
+If anyone cuts them from Aluminum or Brass (or any metal), let us know.
+We recommend a 1/8" endmill.

 Here's our 3D printed result.